hs7t/volumes/README.md

 ...to get a built version at `/dist` - you can deploy it anywhere!

+This repo also contains a workflow for GitHub Pages, if that helps.

 ## Credits

 - [Vite](https://vite.dev/) (and its docs!!)